CCurl/r4/README.md

 ## The implementation of r4

 - The entire system is implemented in a few files, primarily: config.h, r4.h, r4.cpp, pc-main.cpp, and r4.ino.
-  - There are a few additional files to support optional functionality (e.g.-WiFi and File access).
+  - There are a few additional files to support optional functionality (e.g.-File access).
 - The same code runs on Windows, Linux, and multiple development boards (via the Arduino IDE).
 - See the file "config.h" for system configuration settings.